zicna/hash-iteration/README.md

 The `#each` iterator that we encountered in previous units can also be used to iterate over hashes.
-When we iterate over arrays, we iterate over one element at a time––each index in an array contains just one object.
+When we iterate over arrays, we iterate over one element at a time &mdash; each index in an array contains just one object.
 In a hash however, data is stored in key/value pairs so we will be iterating over those _pairs_.
 Let's take a look: